mebo4/EOSC454_project/README.md

 ### Goals:
 • Acquire and process airborne magnetic data for a selected fault system.

 • Perform magnetic inversion to map subsurface fault structures.

+### Components
+• Environment.yml : shows the required packages to run the code

+• Data file: gsc_s_bc_alb_2b.csv stores magnetic and altitude data at each latitude and longitude.

+• project.ipynb: the main code for this project

 ### Installation Instructions